Geely Galaxy Starship 7

-The Geely Galaxy Starship 7 (吉利银河星舰7 (Jílì Yínhé Xīngjiàn 7)) is a compact crossover SUV manufactured by Geely Auto under the Geely Galaxy product line.
+The Geely Galaxy Starship 7 (吉利银河星舰7 (Jílì Yínhé Xīngjiàn 7)) is a compact SUV manufactured by Geely Auto under the Geely Galaxy product line.

 The model was first introduced in October 2024 as a plug-in hybrid model called the Geely Galaxy Starship 7 EM-i and went on production in the following month.
 It is the first vehicle under the "Starship" (星舰 (Xīngjiàn)) series, and the first vehicle to utilize the NordThor EM-i 2.0 plug-in hybrid powertrain.
 In 2025, Geely will introduce a battery electric model called the Geely Galaxy Starship 7 EV.

-The plug-in hybrid version is sold outside China as the Geely EX5 EM-i or the Geely Starray EM-i, reusing the Starray nameplate from the export model of the Geely Boyue L.
+The plug-in hybrid version is sold outside China as the Geely EX5 EM-i in most countries, the Geely E5 EM-i in South Africa, and the Geely Starray EM-i in Australia, Indonesia and Spain, reusing the Starray nameplate from the export model of the Geely Boyue L.

+Proton, which has been a subsidiary of Geely since 2017, also marketed and sold the vehicle as the Proton eMas 7 PHEV (stylised as e.MAS 7 PHEV) in Malaysia as the brand's first plug-in hybrid electric vehicle.